 “$1,000,000 in the bank isn’t the fantasy.
 The fantasy is the lifestyle of complete freedom it supposedly allows.”

-In contrast to the Old Rich, gentry of established wealth, the New Rich is a term coined by Ferriss that describes a group of people characterized by not only their financial freedom, but also the ability to go wherever they want, whenever they want.
+In contrast to the Old Rich, the gentry of established wealth, the New Rich is a term coined by Ferriss that describes a group of people characterized by not only their financial freedom but also the ability to go wherever they want, whenever they want.
 In other words, people who have total control of their time.

 The biggest appeal of being rich is the idea that the more money you have, the less time you have to spend working.
 Instead, you can spend your time doing the things you love because you don’t have to worry about earning anything.

 He believes that you don’t need a million dollars to live a million-dollar lifestyle.
 What you need to live the life of luxury are flexibility and mobility.
 It’s these two things that will allow you to live a life that enables you to do whatever you want, whenever you want.
 And neither is feasible if you work the standard 40-hour week.